 So, I accidentally moved to Aruba for a month.

-I went there on a Thanksgiving vacation, met a cute kite-surfer, canceled my flight four times, went home for a week for Christmas and right flew back for New Years.
+I went there on a Thanksgiving vacation, fell in love with a handsome dutch kite-surfer, canceled my flight four times, went home for a week for Christmas and right flew back for New Years.

 As one does.

 Ask me about it over a drink if you want, but in the meantime I am sharing a few of my favorite things to do, see & eat in Aruba.

 Drop me a note if you end up booking a trip or checking any of these out, I know you’ll love it as much as I do.